nelstrom/branflakes/scripts/draft-01.md

 but yeah, in general, the, the intention here is to intentionally make this into a flaky test.

-So there it's feeling, feeling, passing, failing, passing, failing, failing, failing, failing, failing, I could do this all day.
+So there it's failing, failing, passing, failing, passing, failing, failing, failing, failing, failing, I could do this all day.

 This is so fun.

 This is slightly contrived.

-I admit I'm intentionally making a feeling a Flicky test.
+I admit I'm intentionally making a feeling a Flaky test.

-Now, let's take our variable delay and we're going to give this a probability of one which is to say, always, always flick out and this one, we're gonna give a probability of zero.
+Now, let's take our variable delay and we're going to give this a probability of 1 which is to say, always, always flake out and this one, we're gonna give a probability of zero.

 So this is never gonna wait.